EPCCed/2026-03-02-Fortran-intro/index.md

   <strong>Requirements:</strong> Participants must have a working laptop or
   desktop computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have access to a terminal (Max and Linux users should have a terminal installed by default; Windows users should get either
+They should have access to a terminal (Mac and Linux users should have a terminal installed by default; Windows users should get either
   <a href="https://mobaxterm.mobatek.net/">MobaXterm</a> or
   <a href="https://www.putty.org/">PuTTY</a>.
 They are also required to abide